 The Board recognizes that some religious communities observe strict modesty attire in respect of their religion.
 This can become a matter of concern when students are asked to wear the clothing used in physical education activities.
+These Accommodation Guidelines are designed inclusively, taking into account common religious needs that may exist.

-If parents/guardians of a student, (adult student) has concerns that cannot be addressed through inclusive design, the school should discuss the modesty requirements, taking into consideration the Ministry of Education's mandated expectations in the physical education curriculum, provide reasonable accommodation or the option to select available curriculum alternatives.
+If a student and his or her family has concerns that cannot be addressed through inclusive design, the school should discuss the modesty requirements with them, and, taking into consideration the Ministry of Education's mandated expectations in the physical education curriculum, provide reasonable accommodation The curriculum requirements should be explained to the student and his or her family so that it has sufficient information to understand the physical education curriculum and to select available curriculum alternatives.